hassan-shap/QNUM/README.md

 # QNUM: Resource Placement for Rate and Fidelity Maximization in Quantum Networks

 This repository contains the code and scripts developed for the project "Resource Placement for Rate and Fidelity Maximization in Quantum Networks," published in [IEEE Transactions on Quantum Engineering](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10607917).
 The project focuses on optimizing resource placement in quantum networks to maximize both rate and fidelity under given constraints.
+In conjunction with another [repository](https://github.com/pooryousefshahrooz/q_net_planning).

 ## Overview